kychanbp/credit_risk_mgmt_fintech/docs/source/fundamentals/bonds_interest_rates.md

 ### Further Reading

 If you are interested in the theory of interest in mathematical terms, I recommend reading the note prepared by Jonathan Levin, an American economist and the 13th President of Stanford University, on [General Equilibrium](https://web.stanford.edu/~jdlevin/Econ%20202/General%20Equilibrium.pdf).
 In short, Fisher's theory of interest is a reduction to the general equilibrium model.
-I also found the [Financial Theory Coure from Yale University](https://oyc.yale.edu/economics/econ-251) to be very useful.
+I also found the [Financial Theory Course from Yale University](https://oyc.yale.edu/economics/econ-251) to be very useful.

 ### The Moral Aspect of Interest Rates